Markus Daniel Boos, MD, PhD

 Research Center: Center for Clinical and Translational Research

-"My interest in Dermatology stemmed from my mom's diagnosis of melanoma, as well as my interest in our immune system.
+"My interest in Dermatology stemmed from my mother's diagnosis of melanoma, as well as my interest in our immune system.
 It was when I started caring for children with skin disorders, however, that I knew I had found my calling.
 Specializing in pediatric dermatology brings me so much joy: from a patient's smile when discussing Pokemon, Paw Patrol and superheroes with them, to improving a parent's understanding of their child's skin condition or advocating for the health and well-being of the children and families I am lucky enough to serve.
 I am so grateful to be entrusted by parents to care for their children, and to have the opportunity to do something that I love every day."

 Dr. Boos was raised in the suburbs of Detroit and received a BA in Biology and Economics from Kalamazoo College in Kalamazoo, MI.
 He subsequently joined the Medical Scientist Training Program at the University of Chicago, where he obtained his MD and a PhD degree in Immunology.
 He completed an internship in Pediatrics at the University of Chicago's Comer Children's Hospital before joining the Hospital of the University of Pennsylvania as a Dermatology resident.
 There he served as chief resident during his final year before completing a fellowship in Pediatric Dermatology at the Children's Hospital of Philadelphia.